dimak20/keymakr_weather/README.md

 | `/tasks/<task_id>`      | GET        | Fetches the status of the task (running, completed, failed) based on the task ID.                         |
 | `/results/<region>`     | GET        | Returns the weather data for cities within the specified region (e.g., Europe, Asia).                     |

+# Important Notes

+Due to the high number of I/O-bound operations, the endpoint that handles regions can also be implemented as a background Celery task with statuses.
+It won't return instantly.

+The geopy library, which normalizes data, makes requests at a rate of 1 request per second in its free tier.
+If you use a paid API key or other libraries that allow making requests more frequently (e.g., more than once per second), and make the function a coroutine, you can achieve fully asynchronous requests and significantly improve the performance of Celery tasks.
+The current implementation is left as-is for demonstration purposes of Celery task states (status - running and progress).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>